netgroup-polito/CrownLabs/operators/README.md

   - check if the tenant subscribed to non-existing workspaces, in case some are found add to the tenant status
   - append a label for each subscribed workspace that exists
   - create or update the corresponding user in keycloak and assign him/her a role for each subscribed workspace
-  - create or update the nextcloud credentials for the user
   - delete all managed resources upon tenant deletion
 - `Workspace` ([details](pkg/tenant-controller/workspace_controller.go))
   - create or update some cluster resources